UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Oakley Pankratz/README.md

 ![alt text](SampleCardUsingReact.png)

 Although it's fairly simple, being able to write some basic code in React gave me a lot of confidence.
-As for writing code which is directly realted to our project, I'm very happy that I was able to create atleast a footer, but I was planning on creating a header as well.
+As for writing code which is directly realted to our project, I'm very happy that I was able to create atleast a footer, but I need to work on styling it.
+I was planning on creating a header as well.
 I will be eager to finish this task on our next cycle.

 ### Next Cycle Goals:
 * #1: Finish learning the tech stack, I'm very close to meeting this goal, but a little more time is needed.
+* #2: finnish the footer component by styling it with Tailwind.
-* #2: Create a header for the dashboard view which shows which pages the user is actively viewing, and provides them with an option to logout/signout.
+* #3: Create a header for the dashboard view which shows which pages the user is actively viewing, and provides them with an option to logout/signout.
 (Issue #46)
-* #3: Create a table to display student's grade to an instructor.
+* #4: Create a table to display student's grade to an instructor.
 Populate the table with mock data and make it editable.
 (Issue #42)

 # June 12 - 13
 ### Oakley Pankratz